Barcelona Gay Travel

 Barcelona has been a popular LGBT destination for decades, and after visiting once, I can see why.
 I had such a blast dancing at the grandiose gay clubs, perusing incredible classic architecture and enjoying the relaxed life of Catalonia.
 This city is undoubtedly a gay travel must-see.

-Just walking the streets, you will feel how gay-friendly Barcelona is.
+You’ll feel how gay-friendly Barcelona is simply by walking the streets.
 After visiting for a few days, I kept noticing women carrying these rainbow tote bags.
 It was an adorable way people were showing pride!

 Barcelona is quite an international city.
 Many gay expats live amongst the locals for the long, beautiful summers and easy pace of life, so you’ll have no problem meeting new friends.
 During the summer, many travelers spend weekends here from inland Spanish cities Madrid.